She was born in 1977 and grew up as a ketch. It was only after she met me that her life and her name changed—a bit like the wife I suppose.

 This is a rather long-winded explanation of why I wanted a brigantine schooner.

 I consulted two naval architects and an internationally renowned rigging expert.
-None could advise me, (or possibly more accurately, they didn't want to be involved), how to change a ketch to a staysail schooner—never mind a brigantine.
-“Why don’t you just buy a ready made schooner?” people asked.
-I certainly would have, if I could have found one within my budget.
+None could advise me, (or possibly more accurately, they didn't want to get involved), how to change a ketch to a staysail schooner never mind a brigantine.
+“Why don’t you just buy a ready made schooner?” people asked, and I certainly would have if I could have found one within my budget.

-Changing the rig meant moving the positions of the existing main and mizzen masts—in fact, swapping them over, so the mizzen went forward and the main aft.
+Changing the rig meant moving the positions of the existing main and mizzen masts, in fact, swapping them over, so the mizzen went forward and the main aft.
 Then, just to complicate things, the forward mast becomes the fore, but the rear is still called the main.
 It also meant repositioning all the chain-plates to the new rigging positions.
-Luckily, these were simply bolted through the hull with stainless 1/2” bolts.
-All these were done before the masts were to be lifted.
+Luckily, these were simply bolted through the hull with stainless 1/2”inch bolts, done before the masts were to be lifted.